twitter/pelikan/src/protocol/data/resp/attribute.md

 To support these use cases, and maybe more future ones, it is necessary to allow attributes to be present in both requests and responses.
-For example, one might want to extend the TTL whenever they are appending to a list, without having to issue another two commands, `EXPIRE` and `TTL`, as they would need to in current Redis.
+For example, one might want to extend the TTL whenever they are appending to a list, without having to issue another two commands, `TTL` and `EXPIRE`, as they would need to with current Redis.

 ### Limited Global Attributes

-The parser is opinionated about which top-level attributes are allowed via a preset list in `attribute.h`, with related support in request and response object declareations.
-This is due to the fact that attributes can be nested anywhere, and therefore more local options should be declared, and therefore handled, in a more local fashion.
-In exchange, knowing what attributes to expect allows us to handle them with less code in the protocol module.
+The parser is opinionated about which top-level attributes are allowed via a preset list in `attribute.h`, with related support in request and response object declarations.
+This is due to the fact that attributes can be nested anywhere, and therefore more local options should be declared and handled handled if used by specific commands.
+In exchange, knowing what attributes to expect globally allows us to handle the most universal attributes with shared code in the protocol module.
 Of course, it is easy to expand this list for legitimate use cases.

 Another limitation on global attributes is that we expect the keys to be simple strings, while the values should be integers.
-Obviously this assumption could change with the right use case.
+Obviously this assumption could change with future demand.
 But for now, that covers all we want and is very easy to code up.

 ## Notes on Other Usage